-To characterize the changes households and children experience after an episode of incarceration, for households for which I have two observations in the SISBEN (44% of them), I take those who had a parent convicted of a crime in between observations.
-Appearing in both waves of the SISBEN is not random, but to the contrary, leaving the sample is associated with an improvement in living standards.
+To characterize the changes that households and children experience after an episode of incarceration, I analyze households for which I have two observations in the SIS-BEN (44% of cases), where the parent was convicted of a crime between observations.
+Appearing in both waves of the SISBEN is not random; rather, on the contrary, leaving the sample is associated with an improvement in living standards.
 This is particularly relevant for children who might be moving to a household outside of SISBEN after the episode of parental incarceration.
-With this caveat, Table 9 shows that incarceration is associated with an increase in labor force participation (LFP) of the spouse, a worsening of the income score of the household, and a decrease in the probability of a male as the head of the household.
-I also find that the probability of living with grandparents increases and the probability of being in the second wave of SISBEN decreases, suggesting that incarceration induces children to moved-in with relatives who are better-off in terms of income.
+With this caveat, Table ?? shows that incarceration is associated with an increase in labor force participation (LFP) of the spouse, a worsening of the income score of the household, and a decrease in the probability of a male as the head of the household.
+I also find that the probability of living with grandparents increases and the probability of being in the second wave of SISBEN decreases, suggesting that incarceration induces children to move in with relatives who are better off financially.